alimoorreza/CS195-Fall24-Notebook-1/README.md

 First things first: upload the images to your Google Drive and then mount your Drive to the notebook.
 I aim to help everyone get familiar with the programming environment and comfortable working with pixel values in images.
 There will be two tasks: you'll perform various per-pixel transformations on images and observe the results.
 # **Task#1**: Whitening Transformation
+You will be adjusting the contrast of the image.
+Your goal is to transform the image so that the resulting image has a zero mean and unit variance.
+Denote the image as $I(.)$ which is a 2D array of pixel values.
+Its width and height are $N$ and $M$ pixels respectively.
+Also $I(x,y)$ denotes the pixel value at 2D location $(x,y)$.

 # **Task#2**: Histogram Equalization